Kathy Jaloussis

 Practice description

-Young people often experience a wide range of emotions in response to challenges such as bereavement, sibling rivalry, bullying, self-harm, low self-esteem, gender identity, neurodiversity, friendship dynamics, confidence, school or exam stress, and family difficulties.
-They express themselves in many different ways—often not just through words.
+Young people often experience a wide range of emotions in response to challenges such as bereavement, sibling rivalry, bullying, self-harm, low self-esteem, gender identity, neurodivergent conditions such as ADHD, Autism, dyslexia, tourette's syndrome; friendship dynamics, confidence, school or exam stress, and family difficulties.
+Young people express themselves in many different ways, often not just through words.
 In my work, I use a variety of creative and age-appropriate tools to help young people feel safe, engage meaningfully, and express what’s troubling them in ways that feel natural to them.

 A notice period of 48 hours is required to cancel sessions.